How To Become A Digital Nomad (no matter your age!)

 Depending on your experience you can coach people in literally anything, be it how to grow their business, how to be a better web designer, or how to find more happiness.
 For a quick rundown on the different coaching models and how to get started, check out my full coaching guide.

-And for inspiration, I recommend checking out Tony Robbins website.
+And for inspiration, I recommend checking out Tony Robbins.
 There is perhaps no better example of a successful life coach.

 Building a SaaS business